gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 ### Azure Active Directory

-How to Create SAML Application in Azure Active Directory:
+How to create SAML application in Azure Active Directory:

-1. In a browser, Go to Azure login portal.
+1. In a browser, go to Azure login portal.
 2. Enter your azure credentials and login.
-3. Go to Azure Active Directory from search bar.
+3. Go to *Azure Active Directory* from search bar.
-4. In The left menu click on Enterprise applications.
+4. In the left menu click on *Enterprise applications*.

 <img src="/wp-content/uploads/sso-azure-1.png" class="img-bordered img-responsive center">

-5. Click on New application from top of the page.
+5. Click on *New application* from the top of the page.

 <img src="/wp-content/uploads/sso-azure-2.png" class="img-bordered img-responsive center">